mcalc001/exercises.react-native/readme.md

 - [Redux](https://redux.js.org) for state management
   - With [Typesafe actions](https://github.com/piotrwitek/typesafe-actions) for better typing support
 - [Styled Components](https://www.styled-components.com) for component building
-- A small API module which uses mock data for the time being and some timeouts to simulate loading latency.
+- A small API module which uses mock data and some timeouts to simulate loading latency.

 The general layout and bootstrapping of the application follows some fairly common patterns, so if you start navigating the code from `App.tsx`, you should hopefully find some familiarity with the structure.

-### File Structure
+## File Structure

 The file and folder structure, whilst not so big yet, has started to layout what could be considered a good foundation for modularisation and separation of concerns.